JoyAnurioha/CassiniAutomation/README.md

 - Selenium.Webdriver.FirefoxDriver
 - DotNetSelenumExtras.WaitHelpers

-#Writing testst
+#Writing testest

-Feature files are created as SpecFlow Feature file Step bindings are created as SpecFlow Step defintion file
+Feature files are created as SpecFlow Feature file and saved in the Features folder

+Step bindings are created as SpecFlow Step definition file and saved in the StepBindings folder

 #Running test
 Tests are run locally using nunit runner

 #Creating Living documentation of the feature files
 command to generate documentation for feature files using pickles Pickle-Features -FeatureDirectory <feature directory path> -OutputDirectory  <output directory path> -SystemUnderTestName "<project name>" -SystemUnderTestVersion "1.0" -DocumentationFormat Dhtml